AgeBK/learning-for-kids/README.md

 # Initial idea - 08/09/2023

-I was watching my son do some online learning homework and got the idea to build a kid's website where children could improve their maths and spelling skills.
+I was watching my son do some online homework and got the idea to build a kid's website where children could improve their maths and spelling skills.

 I want the user to be able to choose between either maths or spelling and either random maths questions or random images are generated/displayed which can be answered.
-I'm thinking of including a countdown timer and some sort of record table or a 'Top 10 Scores Style Table" to keep track of progress.
+I'm thinking of including a countdown timer and some sort of record table or a Top 10 Scores Style Table to keep track of progress.

 # What I built